rapid7/insightconnect-plugins/microsoft_atp/help.md

 #### Get Security Recommendations

-This action is used to retrieve a list of.
+This action is used to retrieve a list of security recommendations.

 ##### Input